How to calculate the degree of financial leverage and the whole theory

 What is called the Degree of Financial Leverage (DFL)?

-The Degree of Financial Leverage (DFL) is a financial metric that measures how sensitive a company’s Earnings Per Share (EPS) is to changes in its operating profit (EBIT).
-Essentially, it shows how much the EPS will change for every 1% change in EBIT.
+A Degree of Financial Leverage (DFL) is a financial ratio, which indicates the sensitivity of Earnings Per Share (EPS) of a company to changes in the operating profit (EBIT) of the company.
+Basically, it demonstrates the extent to which the EPS will vary with each 1% variation in EBIT.

 What are the differences between the financial leverage and the degree of financial leverage?